munna9/devops-codes/obsidian/README.md

-candidates-cookbook
+obsidian-cookbook
 =========================
-Deploy and configure  operations on candidates cookbook.
+Deploy and configure  operations on obsidian cookbook.

 Requirements
 ------------